IGE Partners in Myanmar During Period of Historic Transition to Civilian Rule

 There is cautious optimism throughout the country over the historic period of political transition ahead.
 Expectations for positive change are high, while long-standing political tensions simmer below the surface.
 IGE’s high-level meetings with political and religious leaders built upon previous meetings and further established a foundation of trust and partnership for the future.
 These leaders have asked IGE to continue working alongside them during this defining time – to help enable reconciliation, good governance, and education on complex issues like religious freedom, citizenship, even security and stability.

-The Religion & Rule of Law program, with input from both international and Myanmar experts and scholars, was carefully designed to promote greater understanding of the building blocks of self-governance and civic-peace (in Myanmar’s own context) as well as equip participants with critical knowledge of global comparative approaches to religion and law.
+The Religion & Rule of Law program, with input from both international and Myanmar experts and scholars, was carefully designed to promote greater understanding of the building s of self-governance and civic-peace (in Myanmar’s own context) as well as equip participants with critical knowledge of global comparative approaches to religion and law.
 Lectures were delivered by noted professors and scholars from Australia, China, Indonesia, Myanmar, Singapore, Thailand, USA, and Vietnam.

 Participants included senior level government officials from the Ministry of Religious Affairs, religious leaders, and practitioners and scholars from different faiths including Buddhists, Muslims, Protestants, Catholics, and Hindus mostly from the Yangon region.
 The program also included international observers from Indonesia and Vietnam.
 A Religion & Rule of Law Public Forum was also held in conjunction with the certificate program at the Myanmar Baptist Convention.
 Local and global experts and religious leaders from Buddhist, Christian, Muslim, and Hindu faiths gave presentations on past, present, and future challenges facing their communities.
 Additionally, a panel on Religion and Rule of Law in ASEAN countries addressed majority and minority issues across the region.
 Over 120 people attended the forum.